PriyaMulla/Carpool-Connect-VC/doc/use-cases/use-cases-brief.md

 5. System shows the user options to help choose the accurate address
 6. User clicks on the correct place
 7. System asks to input the date and time
-8. User inputs their desired date and time and clicks "Create"
+8. User inputs their desired date and time
+9. System records date and time
+10. System asks if the listing will be a recurrent event
+11. User chooses an option
+12. System records the option chosen
+13. User clicks "Create"
+14. System checks that all fields were correctly filled
-9. System creates the listing and posts it to the Listings page
+15. System creates the listing and posts it to the Listings page

-<-- Extension what happens if it's a future trip that was scheduled or trips other than current day

 ##Write a Review
 1. System asks if the individual was a driver or passenger